 Discount Rate.
-A single discount rate of 3.42% was used to measure the total OPEB liability.
-There was a change of .44 percent in the discount rate since the previous year.
-The Discount Rate can be found in the 2017 TRS CAFR on page 83.
+A single discount rate of 2.33% was used to measure the total OPEB liability.
 Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
 The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
 Therefore, the municipal bond rate was applied to all periods of projected benefit payments to determine the total OPEB liability.
-The source of the municipal bond rate was Fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of August 31, 2018.